Charlie Harper (Two and a Half Men)

-Charles Francis "Charlie" Harper is a fictional character and one of the two main protagonists in the CBS sitcom Two and a Half Men during the first eight seasons of the series.
+Charles Francis "Charlie" Harper is a fictional character in the CBS sitcom Two and a Half Men during the first eight seasons of the series.
 Played by actor Charlie Sheen, the character of Charlie Harper is loosely based on Sheen himself.
 The show has garnered him four Primetime Emmy Award nominations for Outstanding Lead Actor in a Comedy Series and two Golden Globe nominations for Best Performance by an Actor in a Comedy Series.
 Although the character was written off after the end of the eighth season, the character was reprised for one episode of the ninth season by Kathy Bates, which resulted in her winning the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series and in the series finale, "Of Course He's Dead".

 After being expelled from Juilliard School, Charlie moved back to Los Angeles with the intention of becoming a film composer.
 He met a commercial producer who listened to Charlie's work; thus began his career writing jingles.
 His most famous composition is the Maple Loops song.
 He then became a successful composer and singer of children's music under the alias "Charlie Waffles" when the jingle business dried up.
 He can be frequently seen playing the Steinway grand piano in his living room.
 The piano was later removed from the house by Walden Schmidt.